Sidewind - Tailwind but for state

 x-each allows iteration of a list.
 It has been designed to be used with a template tag.

-x-label gives access to parent state and it's useful for sharing information between scopes in one direction.
+x-label gives access to parent state and it's useful for sharing information between scopes.

 Sources wrap browser state within a reactive stream that's then mapped to a state.